If a carrier attempts to deliver a package, but the recipient is not available to receive it. Then, it will be called a missed delivery.

 What Do You Mean by Missed Delivery (or Delivery Exception)?

-A missed delivery or a delivery exception means that the driver made a delivery attempt at the customer’s specified address, but it went unsuccessful.
+A missed delivery or a delivery exception means that the driver made a delivery attempt at the customer’s delivery address, but it went unsuccessful.
 It mostly happens due to the unavailability of customers, but there are other reasons as well.

 Delivery exceptions don’t directly imply delayed delivery.
 It is a term for any unavoidable situation that causes the package to stall in transit or at the nearest warehouse.